 - 3. The prefix area is decoded in the following manner: - The prefix area is scanned to determine what has been entered.
-The scan starts at the left, looking for the first character that is different from the original prefix.
-If it finds one, it then scans starting at the right (as long as some of the prefix area has not been scanned yet), looking for the right-most character that is different from the original prefix. - Any number is taken as an operand. - If the name starts with a letter, the name is decoded up to a non-alphabetic character. - If the name starts with a non-alphabetic character (a delimiter), the name is decoded up to a blank or an alphabetic character. - Whatever follows is taken as an operand.
+The scan starts at the right, looking for the first character that is different from the original prefix.
+If it finds one, it then scans starting at the left (as long as some of the prefix area has not been scanned yet), looking for the leftmost character that is different from the original prefix. - Any number is taken as an operand. - If the name starts with a letter, the name is decoded up to a non-alphabetic character. - If the name starts with a non-alphabetic character (a delimiter), the name is decoded up to a blank or an alphabetic character. - Whatever follows is taken as an operand.

-PREFIX NAME OP1 OP2 OP3
+PREFIX NAME OP1 0P2 0P3

-4a3 5 \$XXX >>5 a \$ >> 4 XXX 5 3 5
+4a3 5 a 4 3 5

+\$XXX \$ XXX

+>>5 >> 5

+5a>b a 5 >b

-5a>b 5>ab a > 5 5 >b ab
+5>ab > 5 ab